 The environment we try to build new habits in (or break old ones, even) has a huge effect on how successful we are.
-Environment in this case includes the people we spend time with and the messages we hear or tell ourselves, as well as our physical space.
+The environment, in this case, includes the people we spend time with and the messages we hear or tell ourselves, as well as our physical space.

 These two words contain infinite strength.
 We often start sentences with “I’ll try,” or “I wish I could,” or even “I can’t.”
 I believe the words “I can” precede whatever will actually happen for you.

 The phrase “I can,” much like the phrases “I will” and “I am,” can have a transformative influence over your confidence.
 See what happens if you rephrase “I can’t read maps” to “I can always get where I need to go.”

 Because you do, right?
 If you’re not literally lost in a field right now, you did end up getting where you needed to.
 So focus on the truth.
 Because you can.

 Noticing the positive things that happen in your everyday life has been proven to be a successful method of increasing your positive thinking.
 This doesn’t just happen when you’re doing the exercise: the effects can actually last much longer.